Family sues Little League over bunk bed fall, head injury - KTVZ

 Associated Press

-PHILADELPHIA (AP) — A Utah boy who suffered a serious head injury after falling from a bunk bed during last month’s Little League World Series has returned home from the hospital and his family is suing the league and the company that made the bed.
-The family’s lawyer, Ken Fulginiti, said Tuesday that 12-year-old Easton Oliverson has undergone three brain operations and is now experiencing seizures.
-The lawsuit accuses Little League International and Savoy Contract Furniture of Williamsport of negligence for using or selling bunk beds without safety railings.
-Neither defendant immediately responded to messages seeking comment about the lawsuit.
-Fulginiti says Easton fell off the top bunk in his sleep on Aug.
-15. He came home from the hospital last week.
+PHILADELPHIA (AP) — A Utah boy who suffered a serious head injury after falling from a bunk bed during last month’s Little League World Series has returned home from the hospital, and his family is suing the league and the company that made the bed.
+The family’s lawyer said Tuesday that 12-year-old Easton Oliverson has undergone three brain operations and is now experiencing seizures.
+He said the boy fell in his sleep on Aug.
+15. The lawsuit accuses Little League International and Savoy Contract Furniture of Williamsport of negligence for using or selling bunk beds without safety railings.
+A Little League spokesperson declined comment, and the furnituremaker did not immediately respond to messages seeking comment.